ava-dn/avas_2025/_posts/Foundation/2025-01-25-Sprint_5_Blog.md

 lat/lg points, and the user can delete pin as well.

 **AP REQUIREMENTS**

-In your program, you must include student-developed program code that contains the following:
+In your program, you must include student-developed program code that

+contains the following:

 Instructions for input from one of the following:

 - the user (including user actions that trigger events)

 - a device

 - an online data stream

 - a file

+- use of at least oone list or other collection Type

+- At least one procedure that contributes to the programs intended purpose

+- procedure's name

+- the return type (if necessary)

+- one or more parameters

+- An algorithm that includes sequencing, selection, and iteration that is in the

+body of the selected procedure

+- Calls to your student-developed procedure

+- Instructions for output (tactile, audible, visual, or textual) based on input and

+program functionality